 HomeZada: because at the end of a long work week, who will actually remember to fix a leaky faucet in the upstairs bathroom?
 Well, now you'll remember, with this personalized digital home management app.
 To make the most out of the app, be sure to purchase the premium version ($59, billed annually) that allows you to create tasks, take on the recommended tasks (like fixing that leaky faucet), and track your spending during any home improvement projects.

-Let’s face it—we all have that one friend who can never seem to get it together for tax season.
+Let's face it—we all have that one friend who can never seem to get it together for tax season.
 This year, be a good friend and recommend Neat to (neatly) organize all of their W2s and important forms all in the same place.
-Scan documents into the app from anywhere, and organize them in a fashion that suits you.
+Scan documents into the life organizer app from anywhere, and organize them in a fashion that suits you.
 The coolest element of this application is the ability to take photos of your receipts and log your spending habits on any device—or, for your tax-challenged friend, the ability to log all necessary levels of sales and income taxes to maximize deductions come tax season.
 There are multiple price tiers, but the personal service is the best option for individual spenders ($6.67 per month).
-And for more great finance apps, check out these 10 Best Budgeting Apps to Boost Your Savings.

 Medisafe is the ultimate way to keep track of your medications.
 The app allows you to log your various medications, how often you should be taking them, and view a calendar telling you when to take your next dose.
 Medisafe is also a great way for doctors to track their patient's health and progress on the medication.
 What's more, there's even a feature that educates readers on the medication they're taking, and provides further resources for whatever condition they may have.